ibm-cloud-docs/containers/cs_troubleshoot.md

 {: tsResolve}
 [Install the version of `kubectl`](/docs/containers?topic=containers-cs_cli_install#kubectl) that matches the Kubernetes version of your cluster.

 If you have multiple clusters at different Kubernetes versions or different container platforms such as OpenShift, download each `kubectl` version binary file to a separate directory.
-Then, you can set up an alias in your local terminal profile to point to the `kubectl` binary directory that matches the `kubectl` version of the cluster that you want to work with, or you might be able to use a tool such as `brew switch kubernetes-cli <major.minor>`.
+Then, you can set up an alias in your local terminal profile to point to the `kubectl` binary file directory that matches the `kubectl` version of the cluster that you want to work with, or you might be able to use a tool such as `brew switch kubernetes-cli <major.minor>`.

 <br />